 Arts and Crafts details combined with Hispanic ideas to create the classic California Bungalow.
 Sturdy and simple, these comfortable homes are known for their sloping roofs, big porches, and sturdy beams and pillars.

 You'll know a Chicago Bungalow by the solid brick construction and the large, front-facing roof dormer.
-Although designed for working class families, bungalows built in and near Chicago have many of the lovely Craftsman details that you find in other parts of the USA.
+Although designed for working class families, bungalows built in and near Chicago, Illinois have many of the lovely Craftsman details that you find in other parts of the USA.

 Not all bungalows are rustic and informal!
 During the early 20th century, some builders combined two very popular styles to create a hybrid: the Colonial Revival Bungalow.
 These small houses have the simplicity and practicality of an American Bungalow and the elegant detailing found on much larger Colonial Revival style homes.

-With a broad front gable and decorative trusses and half-timbering, these charming California bungalows have a European air.
+With a broad front gable and highly decorative woodwork, these charming California bungalows have a European air.

 While an Arts & Crafts Bungalow celebrates natural materials and hand craftsmanship, bungalows in the Art Moderne style look forward to the future.
 Factory-made materials take on sleek, streamline forms.